JY-Spatial-Omics/ai3-lab.github.io/docs/index.md

 ## Laboratory of Joe Poh Sheng YEONG

-Welcome to the official website of Joe Yeong's laboratory, where we focus on cutting-edge spatial omics research and innovative approaches to understanding biological systems.
+Welcome to the official website of Joe Yeong's laboratory, where we focus on cutting-edge tumor pathology, spatial multi-omics, AI research and innovative approaches to understanding biological systems.

 ### Our Mission